panosc-eu/panosc/USE CASES/Use Case 24 – View HDF5 files in ESRF Data Portal.md

 Generalisation of use case
 ------
-Other sites using the same portal as the ESRF (ICAT backend + ICATplus frontend) will be able to deply the solution immediately.
+Other sites using the same portal as the ESRF (ICAT backend + ICATplus frontend) will be able to deploy the solution immediately.
 Other sites could adopt a similar approach by reusing the backend and integrating h5web into their data portal e.g. SciCat.

 Other partners interested in this use case
 ------